 DISCLOSURE 103-1: EXPLANATION OF THE MATERIAL TOPIC AND ITS BOUNDARY

-Sika enjoys a high ethical reputation in the market and is perceived by its stakeholders as a reliable partner.
-Sika believes that sustainable and successful business depends heavily on operating in compliance with laws, regulations and integrity.
-Accordingly, Sika operates a Group-wide, culturally well-established and integrated Compliance Management System (CMS), which evolves and improves year on year.
+Business integrity for decades has been at the core of Sika’s corporate culture.
+Accordingly, Sika enjoys an excellent reputation in the market.
+Stakeholders all around the globe know Sika as a reliable, highly ethical partner.
+Sika believes that sustainable and successful business depends heavily on operating in compliance with laws and regulations.
+Accordingly, Sika operates a Group-wide, culturally well-established and integrated Compliance Management System (CMS), which evolves and improves year by year.
 The Group pursues a holistic approach to compliance and engages the whole organization throughout hierarchies, functions and geographical areas.
-Sika’s Values and Principles reflect the Group’s management style and culture, which is built on trust, personal integrity and responsibility, and full transparency at all levels.

 DISCLOSURE 103-2: THE MANAGEMENT APPROACH AND ITS COMPONENTS